 Rust is a fungal infection that looks like orangish patches on the leaves.
 If you discover rust on your leek, don’t panic!
 Rust is generally just a cosmetic issue.
 As it tends to impact the leaves more than the stalk, and we prefer to eat the stalk, you can simply remove any rust patches you discover and destroy them.

 To prevent rust, rotate your crops regularly so the fungus can’t take hold.
-You can also use a fungicide such as Safer Brand Garden Fungicide to control rust when it appears.
+You can also use a liquid copper fungicide to control rust when it appears.

 White tip disease, also referred to as white tip of leek, is a fungal infection.
 It usually results from infected soil splashing up onto the leaves, and can also impact onions.
 While it’s far more common in the UK than elsewhere, it’s not entirely unknown in the United States.
-You’ll need a chlorothalonyl fungicide such as Bonide Fung-Onil to repair plants suffering from white tip.
+You’ll need a chlorothalonyl fungicide to repair plants suffering from white tip.

 Frequently Asked Questions

 Q: I heard you could grow leeks from kitchen scraps?

 A: You can, but only if the leek has roots still on it.
 Cut off the bottom of the stem, leaving at least an inch to an inch and a half of the base.
 Place the root end in a cup of water, and put the cup in a window where it will receive lots of sunlight.